 Introduction to Security Policies

 Security policy can be defined as the set of rules and procedures which has been followed to endorse the security of the system or organization.
 It can be considered as the guidelines that have to be practiced throughout the organization to comply with the information security standards.
 The policy varies from entity to entity, and for all of them, there are unique policies.
 The system not adhering to its policies is considered noncompliant and remains vulnerable to severe breaches.
-In contrast to that, all the organization practising these policies has strong fundamentals to protect themselves from being attacked or data breaches in the future.
+In contrast to that, all the organization practicing these policies has strong fundamentals to protect themselves from being attacked or data breaches in the future.

 Top 6 Security Policies